-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 They’re more than just their worst mistakes.
 They’re more than just the crime for which my dad is now spending nearly 40 years in prison.
 He’s someone who’s caring and loving and insists on seeing the world through a glass-half-full lens, despite the hardship of his daily life and the miseries of getting old in a prison cell.

 Green: Reading about your life, the thing I have a hard time understanding is that, from a very young age, you had to grapple with questions of taking responsibility for bad choices.
-One could imagine, in an alternate universe, a version of D.A.
-Boudin who is tough on crime and wants people to have to face up to the consequences of their actions.
+One could imagine, in an alternate universe, a version of DA Boudin who is tough on crime and wants people to have to face up to the consequences of their actions.

 Your critics say you don’t take seriously your duty to enforce the consequences of bad choices people make that have harmful effects on others—crimes.
 Help me reconcile that.
 How did you go from your childhood, which was shaped by bad decisions with bad consequences, to promoting an alternative vision of what criminal justice should look like?

 Boudin: I want to be really clear: I believe in consequences.
 I believe that serious crimes should and must have serious consequences.
-There's a big disconnect between what some of the critics you mentioned say with what's actually happening on the ground.
+There’s a big disconnect between what some of the critics you mentioned say and what’s actually happening on the ground.

 Let me lay it out for you.
 Since I took office, even despite court closures and a global pandemic that’s led to fewer arrests being presented for prosecution than at any comparable period in San Francisco history, my office has filed more than 7,000 new criminal cases.
 I’ve personally secured an indictment in front of a grand jury in a murder case.
 In the last month alone, my lawyers have successfully prosecuted and tried two separate murders in front of juries.
 There are serious consequences for crimes in San Francisco, and I believe that people who commit crimes must be held to answer.
 But it must be done in ways that reduce rather than create future crime.
 It must not simply be based on fear and vindictiveness, but justice, equal enforcement of the law, and data-driven policies that are actually aimed at promoting public safety.